cimbaman/rpggeek-menu/README.md

-# rpggeek-menu
+# RPGGeek Roleplaying Menu
-Additional buttons to make playing on RPGGeek much easier.
+RPGGeek Roleplaying Menu is a javascript file that adds aditional buttons to make playing on the site easier.